iZettle/api-documentation/pusher-api/api-reference.md

 https://pusher.izettle.com

 ### OAuth Scope
+You can create webhook subscriptions using an access token or API key that corresponds to an organization.
+All the subsequent operations such as updating/deleting a subscription, or viewing a subscription will have to be made using the same access token or API key.

 In order to create or update a subscription to an event, you will need to be authorized with the corresponding scope.

 E.g. you will require the `READ:PURCHASE` scope if you want to subscribe to the `PurchaseCreated` event.
 See the [list of scopes](#supported-events) corresponding to every event.